kisslinux/kisslinux.github.io/pages/handbook.md

 # HANDBOOK

 Welcome to KISS, a new independent distribution with a focus on simplicity.
-This guide will walk you through all of the required steps to install KISS on your hardware.
+This guide will walk you through the required steps to install KISS.

 You may run into an issue while following the steps in this guide.
 Head on over to the [issue tracker](https://github.com/kissx/packages/issues) and open an issue.
 We are happy to help.

 **NOTE**: This guide is a work in progress and is currently incomplete.
-This notice will be removed once the guide is complete.
+This notice will be removed in due time.

 ## Index